 Yorkshire’s Mr Reliable with the ball!
-Steve Patterson enjoyed the best personal season of his career in 2012 when his 48 County Championship wickets at 20.81 were double the amount of wickets taken by any of his colleagues.
+Steve Patterson enjoyed the most prolific personal season of his career in 2012 when his 48 County Championship wickets at 20.81 were double the amount of wickets taken by any of his colleagues.

-There is no doubt, however, that he holds the 2014 campaign in much higher regard as he is the perfect team man.
-Team success is viewed better than personal success, and that summer delivered the ultimate in county cricket team success.
+There is no doubt, however, that he holds the 2014 and 2015 campaigns in much higher regard as he is the perfect team man.
+Team success is viewed better than personal success, and those summers delivered the ultimate in county cricket team success.

 Left out of the first game of the season in 2012, he replaced Iain Wardlaw in the side and grasped his chance with both hands to clinch four four-wicket hauls and one five-for as an immediate return to Division One was achieved.